Ap0c/tv-media-client/README.md

 # TV Media

 An electron app for playing back media, stored on a networked server, on the TV.
-Built with electron, and designed to work with [this](https://github.com/Ap0c/video-server) video server, and run on the Raspberry Pi (2 and above).
+Designed to work with [this](https://github.com/Ap0c/video-server) video server, and run on the Raspberry Pi (2 and above).

 ## To Run